emillon/discotex/README.md

 that defines the size of the left labels.
 It defaults to `\gramsterlabelwidth` which can be globally overridden and is `0.2\textwidth` by default.

+There is also a "short" version that typesets in two columns, `\gramdefshort`.

 Q & A
 -----